Lzduque/personal-stylist-api/README.md

 1. Install Backend dependencies using the `stack setup` command.
 To run the tests in the back end use the `stack test` command.
 2. Start Backend using the `stack build && stack exec personal-stylist-exe\`.
 The API will be served at <http://localhost:3000/>.

-If you want to use the deployed version of the app, go to <https://lzduque.github.io/personal-stylist/>.
 The instructions to use the Frontend are in [here](https://github.com/Lzduque/personal-stylist).

 ## How to Use this API